 Understand your options when it comes to the different types of videos you can produce for a good marketing strategy.
-There are many types of corporate videos today, each delivering a different style for different purposes:
+There are many types of corporate video production in Singapore today, each delivering a different style for different purposes:

 - Promote your business by visually embodying your brand’s vision and mission without overtly selling a specific product or service.
 Today, we understand that people do not buy products or services as much as they buy the company’s values.
 Having a video highlighting your ethos is a great way to stay ahead of the curve.